Table of Contents

 - Use signed delivery confirmation.

-- Make sure orders are ready and available for pickup on the date specified.
+- Make sure orders are ready for pickup on the date specified.

 When a cardholder contacts their issuing bank to dispute a transaction and receive a chargeback, the dispute is assigned a reason code that most closely matches the substance of the cardholder’s claims.
 The reason code provides the merchant and other stakeholders in the dispute with a concise explanation for why a chargeback has been granted.